China–United States relations: 2025 trade war

+In December 2025, the Trump administration authorized an $11 billion arms sales package to Taiwan despite opposition from China.
+The arms package included a range of armaments, including "advanced rocket launchers, self-propelled howitzers and a variety of missiles."

+In May 2026, following a summit with Chinese President Xi Jinping, Trump described a $14 billion arms package to Taiwan that was on the table as a "very good negotiating chip."
+The Chinese Embassy in Washington responded, saying "China's opposition to the US's arms sales to Taiwan is consistent, clear and rock-firm."

+In July 2026, US President Donald Trump deployed the Navy-Marine Expeditionary Ship Interdiction System and Marine Air Defence Integrated System in the Luzon Strait and southern Japanese islands as part of the US military's regional war plan to defend Taiwan and deter a future Chinese invasion.

 Economic relations

 As part of China's foreign-exchange reserves, China has a preference for dollar-denominated assets, including United States treasury securities.
 In turn, the United States benefits because it lacks the domestic savings to fund its budget deficit.
-After the 2008 financial crisis, Chinese policymakers and the general public viewed China's holdings of U.S. debt as unwisely overexposing China to volatility.
+After the 2008 financial crisis, Chinese policymakers and the general public viewed China's holdings of US debt as unwisely overexposing China to volatility.
 China remains a major holder of United States treasury securities, although the amount has decreased as of at least 2022.